Urban Studies and Planning MPlan(UG)

 -

-The module will explore the fundamentals in the mediation and analysis of space.
+The module will explore the fundamentals of urban design and its role in the mediation, analysis and design of space.
 This module introduces the core principles of reading, representing, and interpreting the physical organisation of space in cities, and examines the core components of the spatial environment and how they can be analysed.
-The module will equip students with basic orthographic projection drawing (a means of representing a three-dimensional object in two dimensions) and analytical skills to explore and make sense of spatial data.
-Students will also learn the fundamentals of visual communication via posters.
-Teaching will draw on practical examples, using workshops, lectures, context-based study and student-led site visits to develop skills in analysis of spaces and their design.
+The module will equip students with analytical skills to explore, make sense of and develop spatial urban design data and foundational orthographic projection drawing (a means of representing a three-dimensional object in two dimensions).
+Students will also learn the fundamentals of visual/graphical communication via posters.
+Teaching will draw on practical examples, using workshops, lectures, context-based study and student-led site visits to develop skills in the analysis of urban spaces and their design.

 10 credits - Development, Planning and the State